tatinacher/songs-space/README.md

-# 🎵 Song space 🎵
+# 🎵 Song space

-Song space is a place to create and collect songs with chords.
+Song space is a platform to learn new songs.
+The goal is to make this process as easy as possible.

 Todo tasks:

 - [ ] Song page
   - [ ] Autoscroll with adjustable speed
-  - [ ] Switch guitar/ukulele
   - [ ] Sidebar on mobile devices with chords
-  - [ ] Remove spaces in "Chords only" mode
   - [ ] Move text from bottom to right then screen is wide enought
   - [ ] Fix bug with tones
   - [ ] Hide/show chords on mobile devices and implement slide up/down
   - [ ] Replace chords on desktop
-- [ ] Search + dropdown
 - [ ] Auth
+- [ ] Change tone
+- [ ] Color scheme
+- [ ] Zoom in/out

 Done:

+- [x] Switch guitar/ukulele
+- [x] Search + dropdown
 - [x] Authors page
 - [x] Authors songs page
 - [x] Create song page
 - [x] Last added songs
 - [x] Chords
 - [x] Responsive position of lyric line that depends on page width

-Maybe later:

-- [ ] Change tone
-- [ ] Color scheme
-- [ ] Zoom in/out